Samuel-Cavicchi/WalletFox/api-specification.md

   ### ***GET***
   **Summary:** Get a wallet by ID

-  **Description:** Get a specific wallet from the database by specifying the wallet's ID
+  **Description:** Get a specific wallet from the database by specifying the wallet's ID.
+The user must be authenticated, as the wallet will only be returned if they are a wallet member.
+If they are not a wallet member, it will return a 404.

   **Parameters**